sage-code/eve/manual/basic.md

 ```

 **Domain:**
-We can use Ordinal to create a domain:
+You can use Ordinal to create a domain:
 ```
 when today in (Monday..Friday) do print ("Have a nice day!");